YorkDevelopers/venimus/docs/APIs_for_NormalUsers.md

 Allows the user to view their registration details for any event.
 Returns the following properties

-* NumberOfGuests - the number of unregistered guests
+* __NumberOfGuests__ - the number of unregistered guests
-* DietaryRequirements - any dietary requirements
+* __DietaryRequirements__ - any dietary requirements
-* MessageToOrganiser - free format message
+* __MessageToOrganiser__ - free format message

 ### Business Rules

-* Event does not exist
+* If the event does not exist then 404 is returned.

-* Group does not exist
+* If the group does not exist then 404 is returned.

-* Not a member of the group
+* If the user is not a member of the group then forbidden is returned.

-* Not signed up (**not implemented**)
+* If the user is not signed up for an event,  then 404 is returned.

 ---